greg-raven/Uncommon-Sense/_drafts/all.md

 The worst forms of tyranny, or certainly the most successful ones, are not those we rail against but those that so insinuate themselves into the imagery of our consciousness, and the fabric of our lives, as not to be perceived as tyranny.
 Michael Parenti

 It was the Republican Party that demolished the shining city on the hill my father built.
-It was the Republican Party that was 100 percent responsible for the end of the Reagan Revolution … [T]he Republican Party abandoned the trail leading to that shining city on the hill to become itself a quasi-Left-wing organization which looks at the Democrats’ welfare programs and says ‘me too’.
+It was the Republican Party that was 100 percent responsible for the end of the Reagan Revolution ...
+[T]he Republican Party abandoned the trail leading to that shining city on the hill to become itself a quasi-Left-wing organization which looks at the Democrats' welfare programs and says 'me too'.
 Michael Reagan

 Most people prefer to believe that their leaders are just and fair, even in the face of evidence to the contrary, because once a citizen acknowledges that the government under which he lives is lying and corrupt, the citizen has to choose what he or she will do about it.
 To take action in the face of corrupt government entails risks of harm to life and loved ones.
-To choose to do nothing is to surrender one’s self-image of standing for principles.
+To choose to do nothing is to surrender one's self-image of standing for principles.
 Most people do not have the courage to face that choice.
 Hence, most propaganda is not designed to fool the critical thinker but only to give moral cowards an excuse not to think at all.
 Michael Rivero

-The surest way to ruin a promising career in economics, whether professional or academic, is to venture into the ‘cranks and crackpots’ world of suggestions for reform of the financial system.
+The surest way to ruin a promising career in economics, whether professional or academic, is to venture into the 'cranks and crackpots' world of suggestions for reform of the financial system.
 Michael Rowbotham British economist

-Ruff’s Third Law of Economic Dynamics: “An economy in motion tends to stay in motion, and an economy at rest tends to stay at rest.
+Ruff's Third Law of Economic Dynamics: 'An economy in motion tends to stay in motion, and an economy at rest tends to stay at rest.
 A free market is constantly in motion.
 A centrally planned market slows until it eventually dies completely.
 Mike Ruff

-Anyone who tells you that ‘It Can’t Happen Here’ is whistling past the graveyard of history.
-There is no ‘house rule’ that bars tyranny coming to America.
+Anyone who tells you that 'It Can't Happen Here' is whistling past the graveyard of history.
+There is no 'house rule' that bars tyranny coming to America.
 History is replete with republics whose people grew complacent and descended into imperial butchery and chaos.
 Mike Vanderboegh

-I’m in favor of legalizing drugs.
+I'm in favor of legalizing drugs.
 According to my value system, if people want to kill themselves, they have every right to do so.
 Most of the harm that comes from drugs is because they are illegal.
 Milton Friedman

 One of the great mistakes is to judge policies and programs by their intentions rather than their results.
 Milton Friedman

 The Fed was largely responsible for converting what might have been a garden-variety recession, although perhaps a fairly severe one, into a major catastrophe.
-Instead of using its powers to offset the depression, it presided over a decline in the quantity of money by one-third from 1929 to 1933 … Far from the depression being a failure of the free-enterprise system, it was a tragic failure of government.
+Instead of using its powers to offset the depression, it presided over a decline in the quantity of money by one-third from 1929 to 1933 ...
+Far from the depression being a failure of the free-enterprise system, it was a tragic failure of government.
 Milton Friedman

-The power to determine the quantity of money … is too important, too pervasive, to be exercised by a few people, however public-spirited, if there is any feasible alternative.
-There is no need for such arbitrary power … Any system which gives so much power and so much discretion to a few men, [so] that mistakes — excusable or not — can have such far reaching effects, is a bad system.
-It is a bad system to believers in freedom just because it gives a few men such power without any effective check by the body politic — this is the key political argument against an independent central bank.
+The power to determine the quantity of money ... is too important, too pervasive, to be exercised by a few people, however public-spirited, if there is any feasible alternative.
+There is no need for such arbitrary power ...
+Any system which gives so much power and so much discretion to a few men, [so] that mistakes --- excusable or not --- can have such far reaching effects, is a bad system.
+It is a bad system to believers in freedom just because it gives a few men such power without any effective check by the body politic --- this is the key political argument against an independent central bank.
 Milton Friedman

 The strongest argument for free enterprise is that it prevents anybody from having too much power.
 Whether that person is a government official, a trade union official, or a business executive.
 If forces them to put up or shut up.
 They either have to deliver the goods, produce something that people are willing to pay for, are willing to buy, or else they have to go into a different business.
 Milton Friedman

-The unions might be good for the people who are in the unions but it doesn’t do a thing for the people who are unemployed.
-Because the union keeps down the number of jobs, it doesn’t do a thing for them.
+The unions might be good for the people who are in the unions but it doesn't do a thing for the people who are unemployed.
+Because the union keeps down the number of jobs, it doesn't do a thing for them.
 Milton Friedman

-With respect to teachers’ salaries … Poor teachers are grossly overpaid and good teachers grossly underpaid.
+With respect to teachers' salaries ...
+Poor teachers are grossly overpaid and good teachers grossly underpaid.
 Salary schedules tend to be uniform and determined far more by seniority.
 Milton Friedman

 Hypocrisy is a fashionable vice, and all fashionable vices pass for virtue.
 Moliere

 It is not the business of the law to make anyone good or reverent or moral or clean or upright.
 Murray N. Rothbard

-We must, therefore, emphasize that ‘we’ are not the government; the government is not ‘us.’
-The government does not in any accurate sense ‘represent’ the majority of the people.
+We must, therefore, emphasize that 'we' are not the government; the government is not 'us.'
+The government does not in any accurate sense 'represent' the majority of the people.
 But, even if it did, even if 70 percent of the people decided to murder the remaining 30 percent, this would still be murder and would not be voluntary suicide on the part of the slaughtered minority.
-No organicist metaphor, no irrelevant bromide that ‘we are all part of one another,’ must be permitted to obscure this basic fact.
+No organicist metaphor, no irrelevant bromide that 'we are all part of one another,' must be permitted to obscure this basic fact.
 Murray N. Rothbard

 There are only two forces in the world, the sword and the spirit.
 In the long run the sword will always be conquered by the spirit.
 Napoleon Bonaparte

-When a government is dependent upon bankers for money, they and not the leaders of the government control the situation, since the hand that gives is above the hand that takes… Money has no motherland; financiers are without patriotism and without decency; their sole object is gain.
+When a government is dependent upon bankers for money, they and not the leaders of the government control the situation, since the hand that gives is above the hand that takes...
+Money has no motherland; financiers are without patriotism and without decency; their sole object is gain.
 Napoleon Bonaparte

-I can’t think of anything that would do more toward putting us back on the road to liberty and personal responsibility than for the average American, and for the news media, to come to the understanding that we are not a democracy, nor were we supposed to be.
+I can't think of anything that would do more toward putting us back on the road to liberty and personal responsibility than for the average American, and for the news media, to come to the understanding that we are not a democracy, nor were we supposed to be.
 Neal Boortz

 Whatever the immediate gains and losses, the dangers to our safety arising from political suppression are always greater than the dangers to the safety resulting from political freedom.
 Suppression is always foolish.
 Neil A. McDonald

-I have always believed that government had a limited capacity to do good and a virtually infinite capacity to do harm … Neil Hamilton
+I have always believed that government had a limited capacity to do good and a virtually infinite capacity to do harm ...
+Neil Hamilton

-I have always believed that government had a limited capacity to do good and a virtually infinite capacity to do harm … Neil Hamilton
+I have always believed that government had a limited capacity to do good and a virtually infinite capacity to do harm ...
+Neil Hamilton

 The function of socialism is to raise suffering to a higher level.
 Norman Mailer American novelist, journalist, essayist, poet, playwright, screenwriter, and film director

-I have no respect for the passion of equality, which seems to me merely idealizing envy — I don’t disparage envy but I don’t accept it as legitimately my master.
+I have no respect for the passion of equality, which seems to me merely idealizing envy --- I don't disparage envy but I don't accept it as legitimately my master.
 Oliver Wendell Holmes, Jr.

-If there is any principle of the Constitution that more imperatively calls for attachment than any other it is the principle of free thought — not free thought for those who agree with us but freedom for the thought that we hate.
+If there is any principle of the Constitution that more imperatively calls for attachment than any other it is the principle of free thought --- not free thought for those who agree with us but freedom for the thought that we hate.
 Oliver Wendell Holmes, Jr.

 One of the eternal conflicts out of which life is made up is that between the effort of every man to get the most he can for his services, and that of society, disguised under the name of capital, to get his services for the least possible return.
 Oliver Wendell Holmes, Jr.